MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/turning-on-and-using-call-quality-dashboard.md

 > [!NOTE]
 > To enable building or endpoint-specific views in CQD, an admin must [upload building or endpoint information](turning-on-and-using-call-quality-dashboard.md#upload-tenant-data-information) on CQD's Tenant Data Upload page.

+## Assign admin roles for access to CQD

-If you want non-admin users (such as helpdesk agents) to use Call Quality Dashboard, you can assign those users one of the following roles, which gives access to CQD and per-user call analytics:
+If you want non-admin users (such as helpdesk agents) to use Call Quality Dashboard, you can assign those users one of the following roles, which gives access to CQD **(SIUNIE, which roles also give access to per-user call analytics?)**

 - Global Administrator
 - Global Reader